Difference Between C vs C#

 - Support for internationalization is provided.

-- C# is deliberate to be appropriate to write applications for hosted and embedded systems, ranging from the very large that use complicated OS, down to the very small having dedicated functions.
+- C# is deliberate to be appropriate to write applications for hosted and embedded systems, ranging from the very large that use the complicated OS, down to the very small having dedicated functions.

 - Although C# applications are economical with stare at to memory and the processing power necessity, the language cannot contend directly with performance and size with C or assembly language.